OleSan/Test_spec/README.md

 ## 5. JavaScript libaries
 The following JavaScript libraries are allowed:

-* Latest to minimized jQuery verisons from Google CDN services (add link).
+* The two latest minimized jQuery verisons from Google CDN services (add link).
  * jQuery can _not_ be used for animation
 * Greensock library for animations hosted from Cloudfare (add link)